atkinchris/kyle-simpson-workshop/notes/notes-monday-pm.md

 ## Iterators

 * Can use symbols to access native iterator on `Array`-like objects.
+* Can be used to create an iterator on an object.

 ```javascript
 var a = [1, 2, 3, 4, 5];